visgl/deck.gl/docs/advanced/writing-shaders.md

 # Writing Shaders

 A shader library facilitates creating shaders that work seamlessly with deck.gl.
-Use the `modules` parameter to the `Model` class (or call the `assembleShaders` function directly) to dynamically include this library into your own GLSL code:
+Use the `modules` parameter to the `Model` class to dynamically include this library into your own GLSL code:

 ```js
 const model = new Model(gl, {